piero scaruffi, amateur human being

 He also writes regularly about

 He has organized several interdisciplinary cultural events in the Bay Area.
 The Leonardo Art Science Evenings (LASERs) started in january 2008.
-By 2012 LASERs were being held at University of San Francisco, Stanford University (both chaired by him in person) and in Washington DC at the National Academy of Science.
+By 2012 LASERs were being held at University of San Francisco, Stanford University, U.C.
+Berkeley (all three chaired by him in person), UC Davis, UC Santa Cruz, UCLA and in Washington DC at the National Academy of Science.

 Stanford hosted an interdisciplinary panel with scientists, thinkers, innovators and artists that became the SMMMASH (Stanford Multimedia Multidisciplinary Meetings of the Arts, Sciences and Humanities) in 2012.

 Also in 2012 Piero was invited to give the inaugural talk at San Jose State University's New Media Visionaries Speaker Sieries http://www.newmediavisionaries.org/_html/speak01.html